 2 tablespoons cornstarch

-• Pull Meat: Once the oxtails are cool enough to handle, remove any bits of meat and put them back into the slow cooker.
+• Once oxtails are cool enough to handle, remove meat from the bones and return meat to the slow cooker.

-• Beans: (optional) Add rinsed and drained beans to the soup.
-Cover and continue cooking on high for one hour or until bubbly and slightly thickened.
+• Add kidney beans (optional).
+Cover and cook on high for 1 hour, until bubbly and slightly thickened.

 14 ounces kidney beans